Jacqueline Harpman: Death and heritage

+Translations

-Since the 2010s, her novels have been translated several times.
+Since the 2010s, Harpman's novels have been translated several times.
 Since 2020 in particular, Moi qui n'ai pas connu les hommes (I Who Have Never Known Men) has enjoyed renewed success, and as of February 2025, there have been 23 translations of this novel.
-Described as a "Gen Z Handmaid's Tale", the novel gained significant traction in early 2025 on BookTok, TikTok's book reader community, after being republished in 2022.
-It has gathered over 178,000 ratings on GoodReads, and in 2024, over 100,000 copies were sold in the United States alone.
+Described as a "Gen Z The Handmaid's Tale", the novel gained significant traction in early 2025 on BookTok, TikTok's book reader community, after being republished in 2022.
+In 2024, over 100,000 copies were sold in the United States alone.